A Dermatologist Just Schooled Me On Sunscreen & I Learned So Much

 No one wants to play a part in the destruction of coral reefs and the environmental concerns aren’t exactly unfounded: Numerous studies have established that there is some relationship between ingredients present in chemical sunscreen (particularly oxybenzone) and coral bleaching.
 What makes confirming or refuting the research particularly complicated is that it’s extremely difficult to study coral in a lab setting, so scientists’ ability to accurately test oxybenzone’s effect on coral is next to impossible.

 We do know that certain parts of the world are particularly at risk, like the islands of Hawaii and the Caribbean, where sunscreen containing oxybenzone has been banned.
-However, more generally, 'reef-safe' has become an unregulated buzzword in recent years, with brands using the opportunity to capitalize on the very real environmental concerns.
+However, more generally, 'reef-safe' has become an unregulated buzzword in recent years, with brands using the opportunity to capitalise on the very real environmental concerns.
 A 'reef-safe' designation actually doesn’t necessarily mean anything other than that the sunscreen doesn’t contain oxybenzone.
-Dr. Day considers it more of a marketing term but adds: "If you're concerned or you're traveling somewhere where [chemical] sunscreens might be banned, bring a mineral one instead."
+Dr Day considers it more of a marketing term but adds: "If you're concerned or you're travelling somewhere where [chemical] sunscreens might be banned, bring a mineral one instead."

 Advertisement